 A commodity is a physical good that can be bought or sold on the commodity market.
 Commodities can be categorised into either hard or soft varieties.
 Hard commodities are natural resources like oil, gold and rubber and are often mined or extracted.
 Soft commodities are agricultural products such as coffee, wheat or corn.

 The most widely traded examples of commodities have well-established markets, with around 50 major commodity exchanges globally.
-Crude oil is the most widely traded commodity in the world.
+Crude oil is the most widely traded commodity in the world: read more about oil trading here.

 How does commodities trading work?